Amazon reviews are a highly trusted source of feedback from other customers.

 Customer support forms an important part of the buying cycle.
 Customers will likely have questions about a product before they purchase, and nurturing a one-to-one interaction in this way can be really valuable.

 The more you help your buyers by providing them with stellar support, the more likely they are to want to help you in return.
 This is a unique psychological phenomenon called the power of reciprocity.
-Tap into this by reaching out to customers who have previously used customer support and encourage them to share a review.
+Tap into this by reaching out to customers who have previously used customer support and encouraging them to share a review.

 4. Go For Quantity to Get Quality